A Homotopy Category for Graphs: A Skeleton for the Homotopy Category

-\begin{example} One large family of graphs who are pleats are {\bf Cores} \cite{Core, HN2004}.
+\begin{example} One large family of stiff graphs are {\bf cores} \cite{Core, HN2004}.
 Since folds are graph morphisms, a core $C$ cannot admit any folds and thus must be stiff.
 Therefore complete graphs, odd cycles, and all graphs where the only endomorphisms are automorphisms are minimal retracts.

 \end{example}